talon-one/commercetools-talonone-accelerator/README.md

 ## Requirements

-The connector relies on AWS or GCP.
-To use the connector, ensure you have:
+The accelerator relies on AWS or GCP.
+To use the accelerator, ensure you have:

 - A commercetools Commerce Platform account
 - An AWS account with Amazon Lambda **OR** a Google Cloud Platform account